bkielbasa/cyclop/README.md

   -memprofile string
         write memory profile to this file -packageAverage float
-        max avarage complexity in package
+        max average complexity in package
   -skipTests
         should the linter execute on test files as well -source